ihseh/golf/readMe.txt

 Define boxes and ramps from bottom of ramps, rather than center.
 Maybe make a bunch of optional parameters with a bunch of different ways of setting up the ramps, and let the program determine which setup option you chose and set up the ramp accordingly

+yVel should be equal to slope of ramp when taking off?